jasonchenwork/python/README.md

 ## Author

-Created by [Your Name].
+Created by Jason Chen.
 Updated on July 2025.